Ever Wonder How a Class Action Works? We Talked to an Expert to Find Out

 First, let’s start with the phrase “class-action lawsuit.”

-A lawsuit is classified as a class action when a group of people sue the same company, accusing it of the same wrongdoing.
+A lawsuit is classified as a class action when a number of people sue the same company, accusing it of the same wrongdoing.
 In a traditional lawsuit, a single person or company sues another person or company.

 The phrase “class-action lawsuit” is often used in newspapers, on TV and even by us at The Penny Hoarder from the moment a lawsuit is filed against a company.
 But the lawsuit isn’t technically a class action that early in the process, according to corporate attorney Jeff Lieser.